WHO IS A GOOD FIT FOR THE TCI FELLOWSHIP?

-Host Organizations are TCI’s current and occasionally past grantee partners.
-With their existing Fellowship programs, Host Organizations must be committed to providing bilateral exchange, career development opportunities, and effective mentorship.
+Host Organizations are groups that currently are or previously have been TCI’s grantee partners whose recruitment of and partnership with Fellow(s) will advance their collective work and the career of their Fellow(s).
+They are committed to providing bilateral exchange, career development opportunities, and effective mentorship to their Fellows.
 Host Organizations must be able to support Fellow(s) to pursue their unique projects that address real-life problems while ensuring the alignment between the Fellow’s project and the needs and strategies of the Host Organization.
 Host Organizations must also have experience and skills supporting individuals with their visa application, relevant travel documents, and other arrangements if required.

 LENGTH OF FELLOWSHIP AND SIZE OF GRANT